yfzhang114/yfZhang114.github.io/_pages/about.md

 **As a PhD applicant for Fall 2021, I'm actively seeking for potential collaborations and positions.**

-Here is my Curriculum Vitae ([CV](../files/CV.pdf)).
+Here is my Curriculum Vitae in [pdf](../files/CV.pdf) or [web](https://cshlzhang.github.io/cv/).

 Research Interests
 ======
 My research interest broadly lies in machine learning and artificial intelligence in general.
-I'm currently working in developing AI capable of learning both from concrete examples (as DNNs do) and abstract knowledge (definitions, logic rules, etc) with (integration)[http://ruccs.rutgers.edu/images/personal-zenon-pylyshyn/proseminars/Proseminar13/ConnectionistArchitecture.pdf] of low-level perception with high-level reasoning.
+I'm currently working in developing AI capable of learning both from concrete examples (as DNNs do) and abstract knowledge (definitions, logic rules, etc) with (integration)[../files/integration.pdf] of low-level perception with high-level reasoning.

 Publications
 ======